The Electric Light

 in many nations working with varied technologies and materials.

-No technology has changed humanity more than the electric
+Some will say no technology has changed humanity more than the electric

 light.
 Due to the importance of this area of engineering